 Build a Business Plan

 At this point, my husband was nervous.
-The thought of being the only provider for the family weighed heavy for him.
+The thought of being the only provider for the family weighed heavy on him.
 And I got it.
 Even though we talked every day, he didn’t understand my plan.
 Adult conversation is limited with a toddler in tow, especially a talkative one like ours.

 That’s when a close friend gave me some great advice.
 She recommended I write a business plan and present it to him.
 After all, he’s my most important investor.
 So, I arranged a sitter, made a dinner reservation, and got to work.

 I wrote my business plan in one week.
-Besides the core parts like a target audience and services outline, I included our budget, my future salary, the amount of money we would save before I quit my job, various ways to acquire clients, and a back-up plan if the business didn’t succeed.
+Besides the core parts like a target audience and services outline, I included our budget, my future salary, the amount of money we would save before I quit my job, various ways to acquire clients, and a backup plan if the business didn’t succeed.

 I wanted him to be a part of building the dream, and he’s been my biggest believer and supporter ever since.